Sierra Madre Occidental: Water

 The mountains act as a source of water, in an otherwise arid environment from the increased precipitation from the mountain range.
 As such, rivers that have headwaters in the mountains provide water for irrigation in the surrounding lands.
 The need for water to irrigate prompted the construction of dams, which has been the source of several environmental concerns in the area.

 The northern end of the range is more arid; hence, the Yaqui River, which drains that area, is an important source of irrigation in the state of Sonora.
-The Yaqui drains into the Gulf of California, as do the Humaya River in Sinaloa and the Fuerte River further south.
+The Yaqui drains into the Gulf of California, as do the Fuerte River in Sinaloa and the Humaya River further south.
 The Río Grande de Santiago drains 100000 km2 from the southern slopes of the Sierra Madre.
 Along the more arid eastern slopes of the mountains, the Nazas River and Aguanaval River drain the mountains into a closed basin.
 These mountains supply 90% of the water used for irrigation within the watershed.
 North of this system is the Conchos River which drains into the Rio Grande.

 Along many rivers the arid conditions have caused courses to be dammed to provide water for irrigation.
 These dams have caused concerns along with those caused by other activities.
 The Yaqui has been dammed with three large reservoirs along its course.
-The Río Grande de Santiago has also been dammed, including the Aguamilpa Dam begun in 1991 and the El Cajón Dam (Mexico) upstream from it.
+The Río Grande de Santiago has also been dammed, including the Aguamilpa Dam begun in 1991 and the El Cajón Dam upstream from it.
 To provide irrigation water for farming the dry basin, the Nazas river was dammed in the 1930s and 1940s.
 This has led to the former drainage lakes in the area drying up, and soil depletion from the elimination of the river as a source of soil.
 Due to the continued logging in the area, erosion on the slopes of hillsides has increased.